 The safety population included 704 patients who started treatment, 467 in the cabozantinib group and 237 in the placebo group.
-Median duration of treatment was 3.8 mo with cabozantinib and 2 mo with placebo.
+The median duration of treatment was 3.8 mo with cabozantinib and 2 mo with placebo.
 Ninety-nine percent of patients who received cabozantinib and 92% of patients who received placebo had ≥ 1 AE (graded according to NCI-CTCAE version 4.0), and 68% of patients on cabozantinib and 32% of patients on placebo had ≥ 1 grade 3-4 AE.
-Most common grade 3-4 AEs were palmar-plantar erythrodysesthesia (PPE) (17% of patients on cabozantinib vs 0% of patients on placebo), hypertension (16% vs 2%), increased AST level (12% vs 7%), fatigue (10% vs 4%), and diarrhea (10% vs 2%) (Table 4).
+The most common grade 3-4 AEs were palmar-plantar erythrodysesthesia (PPE) (17% of patients on cabozantinib vs 0% of patients on placebo), hypertension (16% vs 2%), increased AST level (12% vs 7%), fatigue (10% vs 4%), and diarrhea (10% vs 2%) (Table 4).
 SAEs were reported in 50% of patients in the cabozantinib arm and in 37% of patients in the placebo arm.
-Grade 5 AEs occurring within 30 d after the last dose of treatment, mostly disease progression, were observed in 12% of patients in both arms and were deemed related to the study drug in 6 patients on cabozantinib and in 1 patient on placebo.
+Grade 5 AEs occurring within 30 d after the last dose of treatment, mostly disease progression, were observed in 12% of patients in both arms, and were deemed related to the study drug in six patients on cabozantinib and in one patient on placebo.
 Dose reductions (to 40 mg and then to 20 mg daily) and discontinuations due to AEs occurred in 62% and 16% of patients on cabozantinib and in 13% and 3% of patients on placebo, respectively.
 AEs leading to treatment discontinuation in > 1.0% of patients in the cabozantinib group were PPE, fatigue, decreased appetite, diarrhea, and nausea.
-Median average daily dose was 35.8 mg for cabozantinib and 58.9 mg for placebo, and median time to first dose reduction was 38 d in the cabozantinib arm[34].
+The median average daily dose was 35.8 mg for cabozantinib and 58.9 mg for placebo, the and median time to first-dose reduction was 38 d in the cabozantinib arm[34].
 The safety results for cabozantinib reported in the exploratory analyses were consistent with the results in the overall study population[36-41].
-Of note, albeit patients ≥ 65 years more frequently discontinued treatment due to AEs, rate of dose reductions and median average daily dose were similar irrespective of age[37].
+Of note, albeit the fact that patients ≥ 65 years more frequently discontinued treatment due to AEs, the rate of dose reductions and the median average daily dose were similar irrespective of age[37].
 Grade 3-4 AEs were similar for HBV-positive patients and for patients with prior TACE compared to the overall study population and to patients without prior TACE, respectively [39-41].
 Also, a post hoc QOL analysis estimated the incremental quality-adjusted life-years (QALYs) accrued with cabozantinib.
-Although cabozantinib was associated with an initial, small reduction in health utility compared to placebo, the difference reduced with dose adjustments and considering the overall within-trial health utility experience, cabozantinib was associated with a clinically and statistically significant benefit in mean QALYs[44].
-Finally, a popPK analysis showed that PK of cabozantinib in HCC patients was similar to that observed for other cancer types and healthy volunteers, and that HCC patients with mild and moderate hepatic dysfunction had consistent exposure with the patients of normal liver function[45].
+Although cabozantinib was associated with an initial, small reduction in health utility compared to placebo, the difference reduced with dose adjustments, and considering the overall within-trial health utility experience, cabozantinib was associated with a clinically and statistically significant benefit in mean QALYs[44].
+Finally, popPK analysis showed that the PK of cabozantinib in HCC patients was similar to that observed for other cancer types and healthy volunteers, and that HCC patients with mild and moderate hepatic dysfunction had consistent exposure with patients of normal liver function[45].

 Based on the results of the phase III CELESTIAL trial, cabozantinib has been approved by the EMA and the FDA for the treatment of patients with HCC who have been previously treated with sorafenib.
 The recommended dose and schedule for cabozantinib in HCC is 60 mg, administered orally once daily (tablet formulation).

 Given a strong preclinical rationale showing the effect of cabozantinib on immune-mediated killing of tumor cells and immune TME permissiveness[46], ongoing studies are testing cabozantinib in combination with immune checkpoints inhibitors.
-Notably, the multicenter, randomized, open-label, controlled phase III COSMIC-312 trial (ClinicalTrials.gov NCT03755791) is evaluating the efficacy and safety of cabozantinib in combination with atezolizumab vs the standard of care sorafenib in patients with advanced HCC who have not received previous systemic therapy.
+Notably, the multicenter, randomized, open-label, controlled phase III COSMIC-312 trial (ClinicalTrials.gov NCT03755791) is evaluating the efficacy and safety of cabozantinib in combination with atezolizumab versus the standard of care sorafenib in patients with advanced HCC who have not received previous systemic therapy.

 Ramucirumab